-Col. Return Jonathan Meigs Gravesite Old Garrison Cemetery Garrison Road, Dayton, TN 37321 Return Jonathan Meigs was a Revolutionary War solider who moved to Tennessee in 1801 to fill the combined position of Indian Agent to the Cherokee Nation and military agent for the United States War Department.
+Return Jonathan Meigs Gravesite Old Garrison Cemetery 356 Garrison Cemetery Rd., Dayton, TN 37321 Return Jonathan Meigs was a Revolutionary War solider who moved to Tennessee in 1801 to fill the combined position of Indian Agent to the Cherokee Nation and military agent for the United States War Department.
 Meigs served as Indian Agent from May 1801 until his death in January 1823.

-Emily Meigs Walker Gravesite Fort Hill Cemetery Worth Street Cleveland, TN 37311 Emily Meigs Walker was the granddaughter of Return Jonathan Meigs, an Indian Agent to the Cherokee people and a Revolutionary War hero.
-The Meigs family had a close relationship with the Cherokee, which led to Emily's marriage to Jack Walker in 1824.
-They established their home in the Amohee district, which is now northern Bradley County, Tenn.
+Emily Meigs Walker Gravesite Fort Hill Cemetery Worth Street, Cleveland, TN 37311 Emily Stanfield Meigs Walker (1808-1888) was the granddaughter of Col. Return Jonathan Meigs, Indian Agent to the Cherokee people from 1801-23.
+The Meigs family had a close relationship with the Cherokee people, which led to Emily's marriage to John "Jack" Walker Jr. in 1824.
+They lived in the Amohee District of the Cherokee Nation in a two-story log home, which was located at the site of Northside Presbyterian Church at the intersection of US-11 and Paul Huff Pkwy. in Cleveland, Tenn.

 Nancy Ward Gravesite US 411 and Old Federal Road Benton, TN 37307 Nancy Ward was born around 1738 in the former Cherokee capital of Chota in Monroe County, Tenn.
 Ward sat in Cherokee Councils and was a significant voice in negotiating relationships between the Cherokee people and white settlers.
-In later life, Ward reportedly opened an inn at Womankiller Ford of what was then called the Ocowee River (present-day Ocoee River).
+In later life, Ward reportedly opened an inn at Womankiller Ford on what was then called the Ocowee River (present-day Ocoee River).
 She died in 1822 or 1824, before the Cherokee Removal.
 She is buried beside the graves of her son, Five Killer, and brother, Long Fellow.

-Gov. Joseph McMinn Gravesite Shiloh Presbyterian Cemetery North Main Street, Calhoun, TN 37309 Gov. Joseph McMinn (1815-1821) played an important role in negotiating treaties with Indian tribes that led to cessions of considerable land to Tennessee.
-After retiring from office, he purchased a farm near Calhoun, Tenn.
-Two years later, he was placed in charge of the Cherokee Agency.
+Gov. Joseph McMinn Gravesite Shiloh Presbyterian Cemetery 120 Main St., Calhoun, TN 37309 Joseph McMinn (1758-1824) served as Governor of Tennessee from 1815-21.
+McMinn moved to a farm along the Hiwassee River in Calhoun, Tenn., in 1823 and served as an agent for the U.S. government at the nearby Cherokee Agency in Charleston.
+McMinn played a role in organizing several land treaties with the Cherokee, including the 1819 Calhoun Treaty, which purchased land between the Little Tennessee and Hiwassee Rivers.
 Retracing the Trail of Tears through Southeast Tennessee The Trail of Tears National Historic Trail includes more than 5,000 miles of trail across nine states (TN, NC, GA, IL, MO, AL, KY, AK and OK) and marks the forced removal of the Cherokee and other tribes from their homelands in the southeastern United States in 1838 and 1839.
 The Cherokee traveled multiple routes to Indian Territory (present-day Oklahoma), but most started in Tennessee.
 Detachments left from Fort Cass in present-day Charleston, Tenn., which served as the military headquarters for the Trail of Tears, and Ross's Landing in Chattanooga.
 The difficult 800-mile journey to Indian Territory took up to six and a half months to travel, and many lives were lost along the way.